tleyden/eyepi/README.md

 1. View messages with mqtt client in aws console
 1. Create iot rule to invoke lambda function

+I gave up on this .. see https://github.com/tleyden/eyepi/issues/2 for progress.

+### Connect to s3 from greengrass

+Got it working!
+See https://github.com/tleyden/eyepi/issues/3

 ### Publish iot core message from docker

 1. Follow steps to setup docker for IPC, since that's needed in order to connect to iot core